 Action Item Actions Taken Risks to Implementation C. Support high quality teacher residency programs in high need rural and urban districts through a State matching grant program that leverages ESSA Title II funding.
-I.C.ii.1 - Provide support for high quality teacher preparation residency programs in high need rural and urban districts To be initiated in FY 2023 D. Provide support for high qu uality teacher recruitment and development program ms .
-I.D.ii.1 - Increase access to high quality teacher recruitment and development programs, such as TAs to Teachers, Troops to Teachers, and Pathway to Practice.
-To be initiated in FY E. Provide support for Grow- need communities.
-Your-Own and 2+2 programs that help recruit a nd prepare teachers in high I.E.ii.1 - Expand Partnership TEACH and similarly successful, research-based Grow-Your-Own and 2+2 programs in all regions of the State.
-See State Report F. Significantly increase the ra icial and ethnic diversity of North Carolina's qua re all teachers employ culturally responsive practic 5 1 1 I.F.ii.1 - Develop a plan of actions by the State will take to increase the racial and ethnic diversity of qualified and well-prepared teachers through the work of the DRIVE Task Force.
+I.C.ii.1 - Provide support for high quality teacher preparation residency programs in high need rural and urban districts To be initiated in FY 2023 uality teacher recruitment and development program ms. I.D.ii.1 - Increase access to high quality teacher recruitment and development programs, such as TAs to Teachers, Troops to Teachers, and Pathway to Practice.
+To be initiated in FY E. Provide support for Grow- Your-Own and 2+2 programs that help recruit a nd prepare teachers in high need communities.
+1 8 1 1 1 0 I.E.ii.1 - Expand Partnership TEACH and similarly successful, research-based Grow-Your-Own and 2+2 programs in all regions of the State.
+See State Report ucial and ethnic diversity of North Carolina's qua ulified and well-prepared re all teachers employ culturally responsive practice I.F.ii.1 - Develop a plan of actions by the State will take to increase the racial and ethnic diversity of qualified and well-prepared teachers through the work of the DRIVE Task Force.
 On Dec.
 7, 2020, the DRIVE Task Force approved its recommendations to the Governor on actions the State should take to improve the racial and ethnic diversity of the educator workforce.
-The report is available at https://hunt-institute.org/wp- content/uploads/2020/12/HI- DRIVE-Final-Report.pdf.
+The report is available at https://hunt-institute.org/wp-content/uploads/2020/12/HI-DRIVE-Final-Report.pdf . zs.
 I.F.iii.1 - Implement the plan of actions recommended by Governor Cooper's DRIVE Task Force.
-See State Report I.F.iii.2 - Establish the Office of Equity Affairs at NCDPI to direct the recruitment and retention of a diverse educator workforce. • The SBE and State Superintendent Truitt reallocated existing resources to create the Office of Equity.
+See State Report I.F.iii.2 - Establish the Office of Equity Affairs at NCDPI to direct the recruitment and retention of a diverse educator workforce.
+The SBE and State Superintendent Truitt reallocated existing resources to create the Office of Equity.
 In December 2020, Superintendent Truitt hired Dr. Catherine Edmonds as the Deputy Full implementation of the equity work in the SBE Strategic Plan is dependent on new funding